 If you plan to get price quotes to buy a new A/C and heating system, look for contractors who will insert the heating and cooling demands of the north Texas climate along with the size and condition of your home or building “envelope” into a complex, but critical load calculation.
 For many reasons, a rule of thumb load calculation based only on square footage or using the same size system as the old one without verification should be avoided.
 This calculation requires considerable expertise or software and interpretation.

 Resources for HVAC technical or vocational training in the Arlington area

 If you are interested in learning more about the technical aspects of air conditioning and heating in the Arlington area, such as courses to get a Texas HVAC license, here are some local links and one regional:

 Phone: (817) 641-9888

-North Texas Chapter of ACCA: Local branch of the Air Conditioning Contractors Association of America.
+Texas Chapter of ACCA: State branch of the Air Conditioning Contractors Assn. of America

 ASHRAE Ft.
 Worth: Acronym for American Society of Heating, Refrigerating and Air-Conditioning Engineers.

 Texas A&M Energy Systems Laboratory: Research on HVAC and energy conservation.
 Located at The Texas Engineering Experiment Station.
 One of the largest university based HVAC research programs in the U.S.